Walk away from foot and ankle pain.

 Innovative Treatment Options

-Crystal Clinic is proud to be on the cutting-edge of the latest surgical and nonsurgical approaches to foot and ankle conditions.
-Whether our surgeons have developed a new procedure or embraced the newest advancements in technology and treatments, you can always expect to receive state-of-the-art care.
+Crystal Clinic is proud to be on the leading-edge of the latest surgical and nonsurgical approaches to foot and ankle conditions.
+Whether our foot and ankle surgeons have developed a new procedure or embraced the latest advancements in technology and treatments, you can always expect to receive state-of-the-art care.
 Our innovative treatment options include:

 Minimally Invasive Chevron Akin (MICA),